 Shopify can be used for selling both online and offline.
 The platform offers several impressive ways to sell merchandise that is unmatched by most eCommerce platforms.

 You can use Shopify to create your own website and sell online.

-This is a cloud-based software, which means you can set up a website with your own domain name, web hosting, inventory management, and Shopify shipping functionalities.
+This is cloud-based software, which means you can set up a website with your own domain name, web hosting, inventory management, and Shopify shipping functionalities.

 You can customize your store with a sleek template and use a drag-and-drop editor.

 You can launch your website after adding digital and physical inventory.

 There are over 4,200 available apps on the Shopify store platform for adding specific features, such as a buy-now-pay-later option or email marketing.

 You can create a live online store in just 30 minutes depending on the level of stylizing and complexity.

 2. Sell In-Person